smowtion/urlchecker/README.md

 ## Description :
-urlchecker.org is a website tools to help you find out the link want to download still A Live or Dead and get file name,file size
+urlchecker.org is a website tools to help you find out the link want to download still A Live or Dead and get file name,file size ( Check 1000 files hosts,ziplink,encoded links and ads link. example: rapidgator,mefiafire,mega.nz,adf.ly and extract files hosting from website....)
 ## Features
 * We support unlimited 1000 files hosts,ziplink,encoded links and ads link.
 * Everything is built API first with a focus on simplicity and compliance to standards.